razziel89/mdslw/README.md

   Output shell completion file for the given shell to stdout and exit.
   The following shells are supported: bash, elvish, fish, powershell, zsh.
+- `--jobs <JOBS>`:
+  Specify the number of threads to use for processing files from disk in parallel.
+  Defaults to the number of logical processors.
+- `--verbose`:
+  Specify to increase verbosity of log output.
+  Specify multiple times to increase even further.

 ## Automatic file discovery